 It is suggested that the implementation of this Code Modification proposal would take a phased approach.
-This would allow both facsimile and email to run concurrently for a fixed period until a deadline for fax cessation is reached.
+This would allow both facsimile and mail-its replacement where appropriate to run concurrently for a fixed period until a deadline for fax cessation is reached.
 Email would replace facsimile within UNC (as per Appendix 1) from the date of implementation.
 The temporary continuation of facsimile would manifest itself as transitional rules for the duration of this window.
 An Implementation flowchart is provided below: